 noun (plural emergencies)

-- 1A serious, unexpected, and often dangerous situation requiring immediate action: personal alarms for use in an emergency [mass noun]: survival packs were carried in case of emergencyMore example sentences
+- 1A serious, unexpected, and often dangerous situation requiring immediate action: your quick response in an emergency could be a lifesaver times of emergencyMore example sentences

 - Currently there are no universal guidelines for handling in-flight medical emergencies.

 - The policy statement introduces a public health initiative to help schools prepare to handle life-threatening medical emergencies.

 - If they declare a public health emergency, governments can skip the negotiating.

 - 1.1 [as modifier] Arising from or needed or used in an emergency: an emergency exitMore example sentences